ariefiantofadli/ms-image-analyzer/README.md

 # Microsoft Computer Vision API - Image Analyzer

-This is a javascript sample from Mirosoft Computer Vision API.
+This is a javascript sample from Microsoft Computer Vision API.

 ![Sample](sample.png)